Can a contractor build an office building without being able to understand the architect's blueprints?

 A canted shot or Dutch angle shot (note photo on left) is tilted 25 to 45 degrees to one side, causing horizontal lines to run up or down hill.

-Although scriptwriters occasionally feel it necessary to indicate camera shots and angles on a script, this is an area that's best left to the director to decide.
+Although scriptwriters occasionally feel it necessary to indicate camera shots and angles on a script, this is best left to the director to decide.

 Even so, in dramatic scripts you may see the